bizm/zyme-caucus-integration/Readme.md

 ### Private API Gateway capriciousness

 > **_NOTE:_** This lady is a pain!
 Seriously, if you don't need to use private API Gateway just don't!
-Otherwise reserve a few extra week for tearing off your hear and beating your head against the wall.
+Otherwise reserve a few extra weeks for tearing off your hair and beating your head against the wall.
 Here are my observations, hope they help.

 Private API in order to function correctly requires a number of resources to be set up properly.
 Problem is that error messages are not descriptive enough an don't help to solve the problem.
 One example is this error:
 ```